spatie/docs.spatie.be-old/resources/views/laravel-event-projector/v1/handling-events/preparing-events.md

     }
 }
 ```

+Whenever an event that implements `ShouldBeStored` is fired it will be serialized and written in the `stored_events` table.
+Immediately after that the event will be passed to all projectors and reactors.

 If your event has an eloquent model it should also use the `Illuminate\Queue\SerializesModels` trait so we are able to serialize these models correctly.